 Third, cash does not discriminate.
 It is universal; it does not recognise the digital divide and does not rely on a sophisticated payments infrastructure, electricity, fragile software or platforms which are not interoperable.
 It’s not just that half the world’s adult population did not make a single digital transaction last year – mostly because, being poor, vulnerable or financially illiterate or lacking the means to access the internet, own smartphones or pay for data packages, they could not – but because many – the politically aware and financially literate who fear where surveillance-capitalism (and philanthro-capitalism) is taking democracy – would not.
 This is as true today in Tigray and Myanmar as it is in Clapham.

 And finally, cash is more efficient.
-It provides better value-for money than its electronic alternatives for two reasons: First, transacting in cash is lower in cost than all other means of payment.
-According to the British Retail Consortium, debit cards are four times more expensive than cash, representing 8% of merchant transaction costs; second, according to the Cash Learning Partnership, a non-governmental information exchange, when cash recirculates, it generates local economic multiplier effects of up to 2.7 times nominal face value.
+It provides better value-for money than its electronic alternatives for two reasons: First, transacting in cash is lower in cost than all other means of paymentA transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More.
+According to the British Retail Consortium, debit cards are four times more expensive than cash, representing 8% of merchant transaction costs; second, according to the Cash Learning Partnership, a non-governmental information exchangeThe Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More, when cash recirculates, it generates local economic multiplier effects of up to 2.7 times nominal face valueThe figure or amount written on the banknote or coin which indicates the amount of its economic value.
+It is usually written in letters and numbers.
+More.

 We have been caught off guard by our digital illiteracy.
 It’s as if we are emerging, tortoise -like, blinking and befuddled, into the sort of brave new world that George Orwell would have recognised.
 Ever so slowly, we wake to the realisation that democracy has been, “sleepwalking naked” as Shoshana Zuboff put it in her book Surveillance Capitalism, “while unprecedented concentrations of knowledge, power and privilege have been amassed at our expense.”